trueos/trueos-docs/trueos-handbook/introducing.rst

 Legal
 =====

-This section covers the required legal elements to the handbook, including the Copyright notice, Trademarks used in the document, and the
+This section covers the required legal elements of the handbook, including the Copyright notice, used Trademarks, and the |trueos|
-|trueos| ethical advertising policy.
+ethical advertising policy.

 .. index:: copyright, trademarks
 .. _Copyright: